Strategic Management and Performance Appraisal System: Chapter 3 Draft

 The word Abstract should be centered, bolded, and begin on its own page.

-☐ Do include citations and abbreviations or acronyms, except those noted as exceptions by the American Psychological Association (APA).
+?
+Do not include citations and abbreviations or acronyms, except those noted as exceptions by the American Psychological Association (APA).

-☐ Do exceed 350 words.
+?
+Do not exceed 350 words.
 Strive for one page.